 Focal recordings of untagged individuals and scans

 Some non-juvenile individuals that could not be collared via the methods described above were instead continuously recorded by a human observer.
 A GPS tag equivalent to those deployed in collars was strapped to the end of a telescopic pole and thus kept within 1 meter of the foraging meerkat for the duration of each session.
 At the same time, the observer was vocally describing the focal meerkat’s behavior in a handheld microphone, including occasional moments when it was getting out of range of the pole so that these portions could be removed from the recorded trajectories.
 We then processed the data of the uncollared exactly in the same way as data from meerkats wearing a collar (see below).
-Another person performed scans by noting in a tablet when specific events would happen on an all-occurrence basis (predator alarm, encounter with another group, etc…).
-The numbers of meerkats which could be focal-followed depended on the number of persons available (never more than 3), therefore not every non-juvenile could be recorded on every day, especially as GPS tags started failing due to low battery towards the end of the deployment round.
+A second observer registered on an all-occurrence basis all specific events occurring during the followings (e.g., predator alarm, encounter with another group).
+The numbers of meerkats which could be focal-followed depended on the number of observers available (never more than 3), therefore, not every non-juvenile could be recorded on every day, especially as GPS tags started failing due to low battery towards the end of each deployment round.

 Data pre-processing